-However the drift of the word is often used primarily of one particular change a lot of Bowdler’s versions made, changing the Tragedies to have a happy ending.
+However due to the drift of the word it is often used primarily of one particular change a lot of Bowdler’s versions made, changing the Tragedies to have a happy ending.
 And as such is often applied to adaptations and reimaginings of prior stories, not merely edited editions.

-So it’s in the context that treating the act as fundamentally wrong bothers me.
+So it’s in the context that it's treating that act as fundamentally wrong that it bothers me.
 Because retelling a story that originally had a Happy Ending to subvert that ending is often praised as a bold and brave artistic choice.

 There is an attitude among a certain time of Leftist that feels like Bad Endings are inherently more subversive, or at least endings that are not completely happy, where something is still lost, there is still some “consequence”.
 That the first and foremost goal of Left Wing Art needs to be to show how bad things currently are.
 However Karl Marx was a fundamentally optimistic person who believed a Communist future was inevitable, so there is plenty of room for Left Wing Art that plays into that optimism.